animetosho/ParPar/xor_depends/info.md

 the AMD K10.
 The technique is also a viable alternative for SSSE3 CPUs with a slow `pshufb` instruction (i.e. Intel Atom).

-**Update:** Yutaka Sawada has pointed out that faster implementations of SPLIT\_TABLE(16,8) [exist](<https://github.com/pcordes/par2-asm-experiments/blob/master/asm-pinsrw.s>) (some of which may use some SIMD, though the core lookup operations of the algorithm don’t).
+**Update:** Yutaka Sawada has pointed out that faster, hand-tuned x86 assembly implementations of SPLIT\_TABLE(16,8) [exist](<https://github.com/pcordes/par2-asm-experiments/blob/master/asm-pinsrw.s>) (some of which may use some SIMD, though the core lookup operations of the algorithm don’t).
+Rough tests I’ve performed seem to show that they’re roughly up to 50% faster than GF-Complete’s implementation (likely dependent on CPU).
 As these implementations aren’t a part of GF-Complete, I’ll pretend they don’t exist on this page.